“Told you,” the Gnome whispered loudly, “the whole army’s full of girls. You owe me five crowns, Highness.”

 Cenedras managed to maintain his composure, but his horse did not.
 Several of the Monosi horses whinnied and stumbled, and Nightmare reared up on his hind legs, kicking and screaming, rolling his eyes.
 Cenedaras clenched his knees tightly, but Nightmare reared and kicked so sharply he nearly fell over, and despite his efforts the king tumbled from his saddle, one boot stuck in a stirrup, to collapse onto the ground.
 His checked his fall with a gauntleted left hand, a blunt pain firing all the way up his shoulder, but at least he did not break his neck.
 Nightmare was a huge beast.

 There was a snicker or two from his own lines, but most remained still.
-Cenedras blushed, did not fail to notice that the Zaljan horses all remained still as sleeping babes.
+Cenedras blushed, not failing to notice that the Zaljan horses all remained still as sleeping babes.

 As he tried to kick his boot out of the stirrup, Lord Borromeo spoke up.
 “How did you do that, wizard?”